mpsonntag/prodoc/odML/documentation/odML2RDF.md

  could become
     section hasExperimenter section

- here hasExperimenter is a subclass of hasSection ... a search for hasExperimenter would return only sections connected via this specific property, a search for hasSection would return all sections connected by `hasSection` and `hasExperimenter`.
+ here hasExperimenter is a subclass of `hasSection` ... a search for `hasExperimenter` would return only sections connected via this specific property, a search for hasSection would return all sections connected by `hasSection` and `hasExperimenter`.

+### The odml namespace:
+odML ... namespace should be a URL pointing to where the RDF definition of odML can be found.
+Main part of the url will be http://g-node.org, the secondary hierarchical part has not been determined yet.

+### Naming guidelines:
+Custom RDF Node and Property names should be in line with rdf best practices.

 ### Hub